Call Today for a Free Consultation (717) 231-1640

 Lynette discovered her passion for advocacy as a Prosecutor in the Dauphin County District Attorney’s office.
 As a Deputy District Attorney, she tried a variety of criminal cases before PA Common Pleas Judges, conducted countless preliminary hearings before Magisterial District Judges, and successfully prosecuted a jury trial.
 Prior to joining Marzzacco Niven & Associates, Lynette returned to the PA House of Representatives as In-House Counsel where she advised elected officials on issues related to the Judiciary, Education, Health, Human Services, and Children & Youth.
 As an Attorney at Marzzacco Niven & Associates, Lynette couples her in- depth understanding of Pennsylvania laws and regulations with her prosecutorial experience to fight for those who are injured and disabled.

-Lynette is the 2022-23 PA Bar Association’s Minority Bar Committee Secretary.
+Lynette is a Director of the Dauphin County Bar Association and the 2022-23 PA Bar Association’s Minority Bar Committee Secretary.
 In her leadership role, she strives for the full and equal participation of minorities in the legal profession and the justice system.
 Lynette is Zimbabwean American, bilingual, a former Division II field hockey player, and a Member of the International Sociology Honor Society.